JACoW-org/docs-ECRIS/docs/General/editing.md

 This screen also presents the type and status of the abstracts: in the example above abstract id `#20` has been accepted as Invited Oral Presentation, while `#85` has been submitted and is waiting for evaluation by the Scientific Programme Committee.

-Until the abstracts are not accepted by the SPC it is possible to edit them by their submitters.
+Until the abstracts are not accepted it is possible to edit them by their submitters.

 To do this, first **click on the abstract title** and access the abstract details.
 On the top right of the screen three buttons can be found.